 K grade copper is specifically required because it is malleable; it bends.
-That means when the weather cause ground to shift, the K copper easily adjusts as the ground shifts.
+That means when the weather causes ground to shift, the K copper easily adjusts as the ground shifts.
 That seems to be the primary reason why when extreme weather events occur, Ductile Iron Pipe (rigid pipe) tends to break.

 Ductile Iron water lines:

 The last approved type of water supply material allowed by code in NYC is Ductile Iron pipe.
 Ductile Iron pipe is used for service lines 3″ or larger in diameter.
-This size line is typically only required for larger buildings (such as in Manhattan), or for fire sprinkler protection systems for a building.
+This size line is typically only required for larger buildings (such as in Manhattan), or fire sprinkler protection systems for a building.
 Ductile Iron pipe is what the city main water lines are made of.